addshore/mediawiki-docker-dev/README.md

 by creating a `local.env` in this directory, in which to override one or more variables from `default.env`.

+There is a setup script that you can run with `INSTALL_DIR=~/src ./setup.sh` if you already have Docker installed and want to skip the manual steps.
+Note that `INSTALL_DIR` is the parent directory where MediaWiki core will be downloaded, so in the example above you would end up with a codebase at `~/src/mediawiki`.

 ### Install

 #### 1) Install Docker & Docker Compose